Understanding Campylobacter Infection

 Fluids.
 Drinking lots of fluids will help you stay hydrated.
 Don’t have alcohol or drinks with caffeine.

-What are the complications of Campylobacter infection?
+What are possible complications of Campylobacter infection?

 Guillain-Barre syndrome.
 This disease causes severe muscle weakness or paralysis.
 It is a very rare complication.